vardaan412/snaatak_phase/scrum-9/sop_gunicorn.md

 ---

-## 🛠️ 4.
-Create a Gunicorn Systemd Service
+🛠️ 4.
+Create a Gunicorn Systemd Service <a id="create-a-gunicorn-systemd-service"></a>
 Create the file:

 ```bash